megmog88/Meg-Mixology-MS2/README.md

 ## Features

+### Carousel
+I have implented a carousel with the 20 most popular cocktails for website guests to look over.
+It shows the most current cocktails from the Cocktail DB API which is regularyly uodated to keep everyone well informed and up to date on the current most popular cocktails.
+A brilliant way to get ideas if opening a business or trying to get yours up to date, as well as a new comer to our industry to learn the current tricks of the trade.

+### Search by main spirit
+We all know what alcohol we like and sometimes need inspiritation so the best way to do this is by searching your spirit of choice and getting a few ideas of what can come next.
+Also a brilliant tool for variation if designing a new menu or broadenning your own horizons.

+### Chose your Destiny
+Just adding a bit of fun to my website to make the cards chose your cocktail by attaching a "random cockatil" link to each card.
+So yes if you try again you may get a different cocktail, however destiny is always correct and the first coktail is your destiny.
+Just a bit of fun to keep everyone entertained.
+What was your destiny?

 ## Features Left to Implement
+I have a few features left to implement and these are as follows.
+### Equipment
+I would like to add a feature showing the different equipment need to incorporate with different levels of experience for different users.
+Looking at the best place to buy, best quality, best value for money etc.
+### A sweet or sour section
+Going forward sweet and sour is a strong impact on whether we enjoy a cocktail or not, so I would like to incorporate this as a section to which my users can chose between a sweet or sour cocktail.

 ## Technologies Used
 Below is a list of all technologies used in order to achieve the end goal.